 If you do attend this session, please do us all a favor and ask for advance training for those poor techs trying to cover these on the Tech Connect help desk.
 They could really use some one-on-one time with the developers behind this great library of process objects.

 Well that’s if for my session picks for Automation Fair 2014.
-If you have any comments about my comments above, or would like to share your own picks for AF14, please feel free to use the “leave a reply” form at the bottom of the page.
+If you have any comments about my comments above, or would like to share your own picks for AF14, please feel free to click on the “post a comment or question” link below.

 And for complete Automation Fair session information check out www.AutomationFair.com as well as Rockwell’s preshow guide below: